kevlee1/revtr_graphs/README.md

 # revtr_graphs

+as_relationships.py - IGNORE

+generate_RIPE_list.py is what generates RIPE_LIST.txt

+pyasn_translate.py is what converts IP addresses to their ASN

 sibyl_graph.py is where the graph generation happens

 RIPE_LIST.txt is the list of ASes of VPs in RIPE Atlas